nwesterhausen/domain-monitor/README.md

 In root of repository do `pnpm i` to install node dependencies

-To compile the templates, run `templ compile` in the root of the repository.
+To compile the templates, run `templ generate` in the root of the repository.

 Run dev server with `air`